EFORT Position on Revision of the Medical Device Regulation

 • The revision aims to prevent shortages of devices by simplifying rules and creating new and shortened pathways for orphan and breakthrough devices.

-• The possibility for manufacturers to receive scientific advice from Expert Panels early in the development phase is for umbrella organisation within the field, like EFORT, who delivers experts for the panels important in order to educate colleagues with symposia and guidelines on innovative technologies, such as 3D-printed or smart implants.
-Improvements by manufacturers can be done before they reach the expensive final certification stage.
+• The possibility for manufacturers to receive scientific advice from Expert Panels early in the development phase is for scientific umbrella organisation within the field, like EFORT, important in order to educate colleagues during symposia on scientific clinical evidence and advocating guidelines on the use of innovative technologies, such as 3D-printed or smart implants.

 • The overall increased involvement of experts in various aspects like specific support and accelerated evaluations of orphan and breakthrough devices.